East Pakistan: One Unit and Islamic Republic

 In 1955, Prime Minister Mohammad Ali Bogra implemented the One Unit scheme which merged the four western provinces into a single unit called West Pakistan by the Establishment of West Pakistan Act, 1955 while East Bengal was renamed as East Pakistan by the 1956 Constitution of Pakistan.

 Pakistan ended its dominion status and adopted a republican constitution in 1956, which proclaimed an Islamic republic.
 The populist leader H. S. Suhrawardy of East Pakistan was appointed prime minister of Pakistan.
 As soon as he became the prime minister, Suhrawardy initiated legal work reviving the joint electorate system.
 There was strong opposition and resentment to the joint electorate system in West Pakistan.
 The Muslim League had taken the cause to the public and began calling for the implementation of a separate electorate system.
 In contrast to West Pakistan, the joint electorate was highly popular in East Pakistan.
 The tug of war with the Muslim League to establish the appropriate electorate caused problems for his government.

-The constitutionally obliged National Finance Commission Program (NFC Program) was immediately suspended by Prime Minister Suhrawardy despite the reserves of the four provinces of West Pakistan in 1956.
-Suhrawardy advocated for the USSR-based Five-Year Plans to centralise the national economy.
-In this view, East Pakistan's economy would be quickly centralised and all major economic planning would be shifted to West Pakistan.

 Efforts leading to centralising the economy were met with great resistance in West Pakistan when the elite monopolist and the business community angrily refused to adhere to his policies.
 The business community in Karachi began its political struggle to undermine any attempts of financial distribution of the US$10 million ICA aid to the better part of East Pakistan and to set up a consolidated national shipping corporation.
 In the financial cities of West Pakistan, such as Karachi, Lahore, Quetta, and Peshawar, a series of major labour strikes against the economic policies of Suhrawardy were supported by the elite business community and the private sector.